gracegunne/US_Inflation_Dashboard/README.md

 ### Inflation MetricsTrack 6 different inflation metrics - headline CPI, core CPI, PCE, energy, food, and housing.
 You can view them as year-over-year percentages, month-over-month changes, or annualized rates.
-Also shows the Fed policy rate and recession periods for context.<em>Interactive exploration of US inflation dynamics across 6 key inflation metrics with recession shading and Fed policy context.</em>
+Also shows the Fed policy rate and recession periods for context.

 Six inflation measures to choose from: CPI Headline, Core CPI (minus food and energy), PCE Price Index, CPI Energy, CPI Food, and CPI Housing